BhaveshBhakta/Miranda-Retro-Website/README.md

 ﻿# Miranda-Retro-Website
-This Wesbite combines the nostalgic charm of a retro paper portfolio with the power of GSAP and Locomotive Scroll.
+This Wesbite combines the nostalgic charm of a Retro Paper Portfolio with the power of GSAP and Locomotive Scroll.
 (Still under construction, stay tuned for updates)

 # Website Link: